 Broken Arrow is a lively city with a variety of activities and opportunities.
-As the largest suburb of Tulsa, the area has managed to keep its community, small town feel while also providing the conveniences and comforts of a larger city.
+As the largest suburb of Tulsa, the area has managed to keep its, small town feel while also providing the conveniences and comforts of a larger city—making it a choice community for many homebuyers.
 The scenic area in which the city lies offers a great deal of outdoor activity while the city also holds a love for the arts and its own unique history.

 Broken Arrow is a city with roughly 112,0000 residents.
 Out of a national average of 100, Broken Arrow’s cost of living index is 93.4, with the average household bringing in just over $70,000 a year.
 Median home sales prices fall at $159,000, making it a great place for real estate.
 The city is a great area for families with a majority of residents in their late thirties.